playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

 # `useState` Refs {#usestate-refs}

-Sometimes the combination of `useRef` and callback refs are not enough.
+Sometimes the combination of `useRef` and callback refs is not enough.
 There are the rare instances where you need to re-render whenever you get a new value in `.current.`.
 The problem is that the inherent nature of `.current` prevents re-rendering.
 How do we get around that?
 Eliminate `.current` entirely by switching your `useRef` out for a `useState`.

 You can do this relatively trivially using callback refs to assign to a `useState` hook.